aosho44/Me/README.md

 # Ayo Osho

-### My name is Ayo and I am 22 years old.
+### My name is Ayo.
 This is my first ever README.md file

 ## Interests: